caitlincoffey/Movement-Synthesizer/index.md

 One of the main methods we use to do our analysis is a Fourier Transform.
 A Fourier Transform separates individual frequencies found in the incoming, complex signal of movement.
 It does so by using a series of matrix operations to transform a signal in the time domain to the frequency domain, allowing individual frequencies to be recognized.
 Without the use of this method, we would have been unable to manipulate and tune individual frequencies to create our music.

 We use information from movement along all three axes to encourage users to move their body as much as they can.
-Furthermore, the more one accelerates in each axis the more the frequencies will vary over time.
+Furthermore, the more one accelerates in each axis, the more the frequencies will vary over time.
 By moving frequently in all three directions, one can produce songs with more variability in sounds than by sitting still or only using one axis of movement.
 Our project looks at all frequencies and all possible types of motion in order to produce songs that capture the amount of variability in motion that is present.

 To encourage variations of movement even further, the same movement along different axes will sound different depending on the axis used.
 This is because of the way the incoming signals are tuned in the pitch tuning algorithm, which is explained more in detail on this [page](https://caitlincoffey.github.io/Movement-Synthesizer/algorithms).
 One can look at video and audio files of the shuffling (side-to-side), bumping (front-back), and jumping (up-down) movements to see/hear the difference of each axis of movement!